nemostatus/nemostatus.github.io/_posts/2021-01-10-fun_projects_this_week.markdown

 ---
 layout: post
 title:      "Fun projects this week"
-date:       2021-01-10 18:00:00 +0000
+date:       2021-01-10 13:00:00 -0500
 permalink:  fun_projects_this_week
 ---

-This last project I've been doing something new almost everyday.
+This last week I've been doing something new almost everyday.
 I learned alot from both mistakes and various tutorials.
 Here is the list of projects that I worked on this past week:

 1. Making a program start upon the startup of my computer(followed a tutorial on  how use a robot voice to greet me when my computer starts, I changed a bit of this.
 More on this bit as this will be the main focus for the blog today.) (howtogeek.com)
 2. Create and train a neural network( Traversy Media) I also built my own networks(didn't quite work but that's the learning process)
 3. Pull different lists from the web, put them into googles sheets, change this data so I can copy and paste into an array.
-Use this array and the map function to create a  list of json objects (my own thoughts)
+Use this array and the map function to create a  list of json objects (my own thoughts and tutorials)
 4 Some more unity game development( Brackeys tutorial)

 **INTRO**